paul-h/MythCenterXMAS-wide/README.md

-                   Scheduled Recordings: add a background to the details, tweak the layout Channel Recording Priority: add a background to the details, tweak the layout Prog Lister: Add a background to the details, tweak the layout
+                   Scheduled Recordings: add a background to the details, tweak the layout Channel Recording Priority: add a background to the details, tweak the layout Prog Lister: Add a background to the details, tweak the layout Custom Record Rules: Add a background and tweak the layout